-Parents who have provided the school with an e-mail address will receive information regarding school activities, special events and other important announcements.
+Parents who have provided the school with an e-mail address will receive a monthly e-newsletter regarding school activities, special events and other important announcements.
 Parents are encouraged to read these e-mails when they are delivered.
 Our website also reflects this communication: www.murrieta.k12.ca.us/antelope